leighrchristie/portfolio/_posts/2022-07-11-wmt-design-sprint.md

 In order to start working on potential designs, I decided we needed to analyse the existing research and assumptions to investigate where we had common threads of issues.

-## Task: Creating assumptions to test with designs
+## Creating assumptions to test with designs
 I gathered quotes from the research and began to affinity sort them into themes, making observations about these themes and turning those into assumptions about user behaviour and data quality.

 > "[I'm] used to working in three or four different screens.
 You know, flicking between different screens to look it up.
 We have a measurement tool look up on an allocation spreadsheet." - Participant